Pandera

 Pandera is an open-source framework for data validation on dataframe-like objects.
 PolaRS is a fast dataframe library.

 The Pandera Generator produces Pandera models using the class-based API using the PolaRS integration.
+It can also produce PolaRS schemas for use in loading data.

 The implementation of the generator is incomplete.
-Because Pandera is a dataframe library, the first priority is implementing models of literal and nested data types and checks for single tables as shown below. tests/test_generators/test_panderagen.py also has an example using supported LinkML features.
+Because Pandera is a dataframe library, the first priority is implementing models of literal and nested data types and checks for single tables as shown below. tests/linkml/test_generators/test_panderagen.py also has an example using supported LinkML features.

 Currently supported LinkML features are: